At Temple Learning Academy we have a culture of attendance. Our aim is for every student to have excellent attendance and punctuality.

 Please note that if your child’s attendance is low, we may not authorise any absences without medical evidence and schools reserve the right not to authorise illness absences at any time.

-Attendance concerns will be addressed early, and we will seek to support students and families at all times.
-It is my duty to remind you that parents have a legal responsibility, as outlined in Section 444 of the Education Act (1996), to ensure that their children attend school regularly and on time.
+Attendance concerns will be addressed early through School Attendance Panel meetings, and we will seek to support students and families at all times.
+Parents have a legal responsibility, as outlined in Section 444 of the Education Act (1996), to ensure that their children attend school regularly and on time.
 Government legislation empowers schools and local authorities to take action against families when a child’s attendance has dropped below 90% without good reason.
-In cases where a student’s attendance continues to be an issue, Temple Learning Academy will make a referral to Leeds City Council and this may include a request for legal intervention.
+In cases where a student’s attendance continues to be an issue, Temple Learning Academy will make a referral to Leeds City Council, and this may include a request for legal intervention.

 If you wish to request leave for your child, for any reason, you will need to complete an exceptional circumstances request form.
 These can be accessed from the main office in school and will need to be completed regardless of length of, or reason for, absence.